 (b) the person or persons concerned in the management and conduct of any corporate member of the firm,

-full particulars thereof shall be sent to the secretary by the holder of the licence or the registered person, as the case may require.
+full particulars thereof shall be sent to the Commissioner by the holder of the licence or the registered person, as the case may require.

 Penalty: $2 000.

-(2) Where a licence under section 15(3) or a registration under section 17B(3) is in force, 14 days before any change occurs in the persons concerned in the management and conduct of the body corporate, full particulars thereof shall be sent to the secretary by the holder of the licence or the registered person, as the case may require.
+(2) Where a licence under section 15(3) or a registration under section 17B(3) is in force, 14 days before any change occurs in the persons concerned in the management and conduct of the body corporate, full particulars thereof shall be sent to the Commissioner by the holder of the licence or the registered person, as the case may require.

 Penalty: $2 000.

-(3) Upon receipt of the particulars of a change of the kind referred to in subsection (1) or (2), the secretary shall submit those particulars to the Board and the Board may approve of or, if it is satisfied that there are reasons to do so, refuse to approve of, all or any of the changes referred to in the particulars so submitted.
+(3) Upon receipt of the particulars of a change of the kind referred to in subsection (1) or (2), the Commissioner may approve of or, if the Commissioner is satisfied that there are reasons to do so, refuse to approve of, all or any of the changes referred to in the particulars so submitted.

 [(4) deleted]

-(5) Where the Board refuses to approve of the changes submitted to it pursuant to subsection (3) the secretary shall notify the dealer or registered person, as the case may be, and any other person affected by the decision of the refusal.
+(5) Where the Commissioner refuses to approve of the changes submitted pursuant to subsection (3) the Commissioner shall notify the dealer or registered person, as the case may be, and any other person affected by the decision of the refusal.

 [Section 23 amended by No. 74 of 1975 s.
 12; No. 87 of 1981 s.
 12; No. 10 of 1998 s.
 53(3)-(6); No. 4 of 2002 s.
-22 and 37.]
+22 and 37; No. 58 of 2010 s.
+44 and 50.]

 24. Register to be kept

-(1) The secretary shall cause a register to be kept showing the prescribed particulars and matters relating to —
+(1) The Commissioner shall cause a register to be kept showing the prescribed particulars and matters relating to —

 (a) authorisations;